bixb922/crank-organ/doc-software/README.md

 After installation, there should be some folders in the microcontroller: ```rom``` is where the software is.
 This is a read-only folder. ```data``` is the folder for configuration files and error logs. ```tunelib``` is the folder for MIDI files. ```mprmote ls``` will show the files on the microcontroller.

 Now connect with WiFi.
 WiFi starts to be active about 10 seconds after power on.
 Look at the the WiFi access points (WiFi networks) available on your PC or cell phone and connect to the ```esp32s3``` access point.
-This AP will be visible starting at around 10 seconds after power on, and will stay on until you configure WiFi and reboot.
+This AP will be visible starting at around 10 to 20 seconds after power on.
+Wait for that name to appear, some PCs or phones take some time to recognize a new access point.
 If prompted for a password, enter the word _password_.
 Enter ```http://esp32s3.local``` in your browser (Chrome or Firefox) and wait for the main menu page to appear.
 Typing ```http://192.168.144.1``` in the address bar instead of ```http://esp32s3.local``` should also work.
-You may need to use  ```http://192.168.144.1```on older Android phones.
+You may need to use  ```http://192.168.144.1```on some Android phones.

 Then configure the WiFi parameters using the General Configuration button on the index page.
 This is the start of the configuration page: